Probing Cosmic Ray Composition and Muon-philic Dark Matter via Muon Tomography: Abstract

 \section{Abstract}

 This work presents a novel cosmic-ray scattering experiment employing a Resistive Plate Chambers (RPC) muon tomography system.
 By introducing the scattering angle between incident and outgoing cosmic-ray tracks as a key observable, this approach enables simultaneous studies of secondary cosmic-ray composition and searching for new physics.
 During a 63-day campaign, 1.18 million cosmic ray scattering events were recorded and analyzed.
 By performing combined template fits to the observed angular distribution, particle abundances are measured -- for example, resolving the electron component at $\sim 2\%$ precision.
 Furthermore, constraints are established on elastic muon–dark matter (DM) scattering cross-sections for muon-philic dark matter.
-At the 95\% confidence level, the limit reaches 1.62 $\times$ $10^{-17}$ $\rm{cm}^{2}$ for 1 GeV slow DM, demonstrating sensitivity limit to light muon-coupled slow DM.
+At the 95\% confidence level, the limit reaches 1.61 $\times$ $10^{-17}$ $\rm{cm}^{2}$ for 1 GeV slow DM, demonstrating sensitivity limit to light muon-coupled slow DM, in scenarios where a strongly interacting dark matter component is captured and thermalized within the Earth, leading to large surface densities.